-COUN 6998 - Internship II in Counseling
+COUN 6998 - Internship II

-The internships are designed to extend over three semesters and may occur at the same site both terms or occur at two different sites.
-Students will accumulate a total of 600 hours serving both individuals and groups of individuals as they did during the practicum experience.
-They will become more involved in the daily tasks of the clinical mental health counselor.
-Their individual supervision will be completed by a site supervisor; the faculty supervisor will be involved mainly in group supervision of student counselors.
-Proof of current Liability Insurance is required at the beginning of each of these courses.
+The internships are designed to extend over three terms and may occur at the same site both terms, or can occur at two different sites.
+Students will spend a (total of 600 hours over the course of three semesters.
+Students will serve both individuals and groups of individuals as they did during the practicum, and Internship I experience.
+They will become more involved in the daily tasks of the clinical mental health counselor in COUN 6998 as they accrue up to 60 hours of direct client contact throughout the intensive course.
+Students' individual supervision will be completed by a site supervisor; the faculty supervisor will be involved mainly in group supervision of student counselors.
+This is a Pass/No Credit Course.